A Complete Guide - NodeJS Creating an HTTP Server

 server.listen(...)

-: Makes the server begin listening for incoming connections on the specified port and hostname.- Callback Function: After the server successfully starts, it executes this callback function, logging a message to the console indicating that the server is up and running.
+: Makes the server begin listening for incoming connections on the specified port and hostname.

 Step 5: Run Your HTTP Server